lizmat/articles/5to6-classes.md

 Performance concerns about object creation have always been a focus for attention in both Perl 5 and Perl 6.
-Even though Perl 6 provides much more functionality in object creation than Perl 5, benchmarks show that Perl 6 has recently become faster than Perl 5 at creation and accessing objects.
+Even though Perl 6 provides much more functionality in object creation than Perl 5, benchmarks show that Perl 6 has recently become faster than Perl 5 at creating and accessing objects.